 If you ask around, you’ll quickly get some names.
 Check out their businesses and talk to their customers.
 It won’t take long to find a few you will want to work with but start small.

 Our first buyer was a fellow we met on eBay who lived in another state.
-He seemed nice enough, but after we did some research we found a better one.
-He was 5 minutes from our house instead of in another state, had an international reputation, and made it clear that he wanted to help us.
+He seemed nice enough, but after we did some research, we found a better one.
+He was five minutes from our house instead of in another state, had an international reputation, and made it clear that he wanted to help us.

 When dealing with gold and silver, it’s always a good idea to keep it in your own hands until your sale is finalized.
 These products have a way of “losing value” when shipped because you, the seller, loses control of them, and they lose their identity.

 There is a great deal of fraud and theft in this business, so we learned early on to sell close to home.

 - Gave us charts that showed the percentages he would pay for precious metals depending on the market